Gela: Modern era

 Terranova was renamed Terranova di Sicilia, and in 1927, it was renamed Gela.

 In World War II, during the initial assault on 10 July 1943 of the Allied invasion of Sicily, the U.S. 1st Infantry Division and the 82nd Armored Reconnaissance Battalion landed on the beaches of Gela, which were strongly defended by the Livorno Division.
 The Allied forces repelled an Italian and German armored counter-attack at Gela.
 The U.S. Army Engineers built several advanced landing airfields, which were used by the Twelfth Air Force during the Italian Campaign, in the area around the city.
+To this day, numerous preserved bunkers shape the plain of Gela, where the fighting took place.

 After the war, a large oil refinery was built in Gela's territory as a part of Eni's industrial expansion plan in South Italy.
 The refinery was intended to help the region's economy but instead it caused significant damage to the area's visual appearance and touristic appeal and in 2014, the refinery was closed down.